-A triumphant return back to the silver screen for iconic director Steven Spielberg (Jurassic Park, Schindler’s List, Raiders of the Lost Ark), this time taking-on an adaptation of the science fiction novel: ‘Ready Player One’ by Ernest Cline.
-The film manages to capture that classic Spielberg atmosphere, alongside some fun visuals and action scenes.
-As well as many, many appearances and references from/to beloved characters and properties from all types of media, the film overall building-up to being a mostly entertaining family adventure.
+A triumphant return back to the silver screen for legendary director Steven Spielberg (Jurassic Park, Schindler’s List, Raiders of the Lost Ark), this time taking on an adaptation of a beloved science fiction novel by Ernest Cline.
+2018’s ‘Ready Player One’ not only manages to capture that classic Spielberg whimsy all these years later, along with having plenty of breathtaking visuals and thrilling action sequences to-boot.
+But through its many, many references and appearances to/from iconic properties and characters from all types of media, ‘Ready Player One’ soon becomes a sweetly-nostalgic adventure for any age.

-Mostly known as ‘Cyclops’ in the new incarnation of the ‘X-Men’ series, Tye Sheridan does a decent job at portraying the likeable protagonist: ‘Wade Watts’.
-Alongside Olivia Cooke as his love interest: ‘Samantha’ as well as Simon Pegg as: ‘Ogden Morrow’ with Ben Mendelsohn and T.J.
-Miller as the antagonists, and whilst every member of the cast doing pretty decent job considering their extremely weak characters (as every character we meet throughout the runtime is mostly one-note, being nothing more than your traditional hero or villain etc).
-Each one of the characters does still serve their purpose within the film’s story.
+Best known as ‘Cyclops’ in the new incarnation of the ‘X-Men’ series, Tye Sheridan does a decent job at portraying the film’s likeable protagonist: ‘Wade Watts’.
+Alongside Sheridan, Olivia Cooke as ‘Wade’s love interest: ‘Samantha’, as well as Mark Rylance as ‘Halliday’ and Ben Mendelsohn and T.J.
+Miller as the film’s antagonists are all fine throughout the film.
+Yet whilst every member of the cast is trying here, the performances in ‘Ready Player One’ are made more impressive considering the film’s extremely weak characters.
+As unfortunately, nearly every character we meet within the story is mostly one-note, being nothing more than your traditional hero or villain etc.

-Although an enormous amount of the cinematography by Janusz Kaminski is very impressive, having a large number of moving shots soaring through the breathtaking world of the ‘OASIS’, It’s difficult to judge it in its entirety.
-As the majority of the camerawork is obviously CG, due to a large amount of the film’s story being set within the computer-generated world, as when we cut back to ‘Wade’s true reality, the cinematography is mostly quite bland.
-I do appreciate the dark colour palette however, for when the film takes places in the real-world, as it contrasts extremely well with the incredibly colourful visuals of: ‘The Oasis’.
+Although an enormous amount of the cinematography by Janusz Kaminski is visually-striking, having a large number of moving shots where the camera soars through the limitless world of: ‘The OASIS’.
+It’s difficult to judge it in its entirety, as a good majority of the camerawork is obviously CG due to half of the film’s story being set within a virtual world, and whenever we cut back to reality, the cinematography usually feels quite bland.
+However, I do appreciate the gloomy colour palette that’s utilised when the film returns to the real-world, as it contrasts well against the incredibly colourful visuals of: ‘The OASIS’.